What Can You Do When An Internet Outage Occurs?

-In this new age of technology, it seems we are all so wired up and plugged in, that the slightest disruption to internet service causes us to lose track of the world around us.
-And with more and more people plugged in, Internet outages seem to become more common.
+In this new age of technology, we are all wired up and plugged in.
+The slightest disruption to internet service causes us to lose track of the world around us.
+And with more and more people plugged in than ever, internet outages seem to become more common.

 - A failed link to your service provider: This occurs when the link between your device and the server is interrupted and cannot connect.
 Often times failed links to your service provider can be caused by storms, downed wires, or even animals.